 Antiquarians explored the site in the nineteenth century, noting that the space within the stones was ‘causewayed’.
 Small holes, lined with pebbles were also found which were probably post holes and may have supported a wooden structure within the stones.

 The place reminds me of a circle on the moors in Yorkshire that is thought to have been a place where the dead were prepared for burial.
-If that were so, then perhaps the presence of water, so close and separating this circle from the main monument of Callanish might be significant… the lands of the living from the lands of the dead… though which would be which?
+If that were so, then perhaps the presence of water, so close and separating this circle from the main monument of Callanish might be significant… the lands of the living held apart from the lands of the dead… though which would be which?